Schinder/setup-kali2016/README.md

 ```

 - 7. Services tor, postgres, and samba are ready to go at startup!
 (Cups too if you go beyond script 1 and 2...)
-- 8. If you happen to have a Brother Printer, this script ought to releive some of the stress you may have had with broken dependencies.
+- 8. If you happen to have a Brother Printer, this script ought to relieve some of the stress you may have had with broken dependencies.
 I know when I ran their installer, it would flunk my system and I'd have to revert or start over...
 Now, I have that installer script commented out if you want to use it.
 However, I only have my cups wrapper and lpd installer on by default.
 This means if you happen to have a Brother MFC9340CDW - you are good to go.
 Others may need to tweak this a bit.

 ### Let me know what you think!